-How to choose the right domain name for your money making blog ~ Part 2
+10 Tips to help you choose the right domain name ~ Part 2

 In Part I of this series on how to create a blog that generates incomes, we saw actionable tips on how to choose a topic to blog on.
 You may want to check that out so you don’t get confused where we are going.
 Be sure to join my list so you don’t miss a thing.